Want to spot a moose in the wild? We can help.

 The search for Moosehead’s most famous resident -the moose- is on, and yes, they are bigger than you thought they would be!
 Maine is one of the few states with a thriving moose population, and in the Moosehead Lake Region, the moose outnumber people three to one!

-- The flap of skin under the moose’s throat is called a bell.
+- The flap of skin under a moose’s throat is called a bell.

 - Moose have no top front teeth.

-- After the first calf, moose quite often have twins.
+- After their first calf, moose quite often have twins.

 - Moose can only see about 25 feet.